 - Remove the dough balls from the oil and transfer them to a plate lined with paper towels to drain off any excess oil.

-- Break open a ball from the first batch to check that the insides is nice and fluffy.
+- Break open a ball from the first batch to check that the insides are nice and fluffy.

 - Remove the mixture from the heat and gently stir in the Struffoli until all of the balls are evenly coated.